JohnKim0911/Python_Bootcamp/README.md

 # Python Bootcamp

+**100 Days of Code: The Complete Python Pro Bootcamp for 2023**

+*By "Angela Yu" on Udemy.*

+https://www.udemy.com/course/100-days-of-code/

+---

 ## Introduction

-### 100 Days of Code: The Complete Python Pro Bootcamp for 2023

-By "Angela Yu" on Udemy.

-https://www.udemy.com/course/100-days-of-code/

-I have learned a lot from her lesson and **wanted to summarize what I have learned.**
+I have learned a lot from this lesson and **wanted to summarize what I have learned.**

-> It may not be clear for someone who has not taken her lesson yet.
-> I highly recommend taking her lesson first.
+> It may not include proper explanation.
+I highly recommend taking her lesson instead.

 ---